-Without regard to race, creed, color or national organ, SETMA is committed to providing excellence care to a residents of our service area.
-One of SETMA's major quality initiatives is to totally remove ethnic disparities in the care of diabetes, hypertension and dyslipidemia.
+One of our major quality initiatives this year is to totally remove ethnic disparities in the care of diabetes, hypertension and dyslipidemia.
 Our experience is that several issues contribute to the disparities.
 These include:

-- 1. Access to care which is a healthcare structure problem.
+- Access to care which is a healthcare structure problem.
 This includes the lack of insurance and/or inadequate insurance.
 Also, it includes the lack of healthcare providers who are willing to take on complex patients.
-And, as is illustrated below, it sometimes is the result of Health and Human Services rules through CMS which creates gaps in care. - 2.
-Co-morbidities particularly obesity, tobacco, inactivity and sometimes alcohol. - 3.
-Personal resources which limits access to gymnasiums, healthy nutrition, education, medications, etc. - 4.
-Cultural predilection for foods and habits which contribute to many of the above. - 5.
-Limited access to dental care. - 6.
-Fragile social, economic and health infrastructures.
+And, as is illustrated below, it sometimes is the result of Health and Human Services rules through CMS which creates gaps in care. - Co-morbidities particularly obesity, tobacco, inactivity and sometimes alcohol. - Personal resources which limits access to gymnasiums, healthy nutrition, education, medications, etc. - Cultural predilection for foods and habits which contribute to many of the above. - Limited access to dental care. - Fragile social, economic and health infrastructures.